-You might have meticulously thought-out goals and an incredibly inspiring vision for your accounting firm.
-But, no matter how much planning and hard work you put in to meet these, the ultimate deciding factor is your team.
+You might have meticulously thought-out goals and an inspiring vision.
+But, no matter how much planning and hard work you personally put in, it's your team that will ultimately determine what your accounting firm achieves.

-Your vision and goals are next to useless if your team does not work in unison toward that vision.
-To achieve that unison, you require a strong culture.
+Your vision and goals are next to useless if your team does not work in unison toward them.
+This relies on a strong culture.

-A team culture is the set of beliefs and behaviors that govern how a group interacts.
-Culture is the force that guides all the actions of your employees, aligning them to a shared purpose and values.
+Your firm's culture is the set of beliefs and behaviors that govern how your team interacts.
+It is is the force that guides all the actions of your employees, aligning them to a shared purpose and values.

 Detailed in his book The Culture Code, Daniel Coyle studied groups that performed in the top 1% of their industry for at least a decade (maintaining this status with a variety of personnel) and who were admired by industry experts.

 The studies showed that consistently, the top-performing teams were those that had the greatest level of cohesion.
 Top performing teams focused on the big picture goals at hand instead of personal status and infighting.